How to Strengthen Your Wrists for Boxing with Wrist Strengthening Exercises

-- Improved upper body push and pull movements/strength.
+- Improved upper body push and pull movements/strength

-- Better shoulder stability.
+- Better shoulder stability

-- Increased range of motion in the rotator cuff.
+- Increased range of motion in the rotator cuff

 Your forearm strength determines much of your functional strength in the arm and shoulder, even if you don’t realize it.
-It acts as a support for your rotator cuff and your body uses it to limit injuries that may occur in your wrists and arms during boxing or weight training, during a bench press, overhead dumbbell press, or other upper body strengthening exercises that put pressure on your hand and wrist.
+It acts as a support for your rotator cuff and your body uses it to limit injuries that may occur in your wrists and arms during boxing or weight training, such as a bench press, overhead dumbbell press, or other upper body strengthening exercises that put pressure on your hand and wrist.

 Improving your forearm strength, and learning how to strengthen your wrists for boxing, will immediately allow you to move better and work harder, as your body will recognize that the forearms and wrists are now better able to minimize any danger of injuries.